jhale/computational-workflows/README.md

 * Due to room limitations the 2021 edition of the course must run under the [CovidCheck system](https://covid19.public.lu/en/covidcheck.html).
-If you are vaccinated or recovered, please bring your EU Digital Covid Certificate.
-  If you want to take a lateral flow test on-site, please contact me via email as soon as possible.
+If you are vaccinated, tested or recovered, please bring your EU Digital Covid Certificate.
+If you want to take a free lateral flow test on-site, please contact me via email as soon as possible.

 ### Useful information